rienman88/Blitz-DFIR/README.md

 # Blitz DFIR

-Blitz DFIR is an autonomous digital forensics and incident response pipeline for SANS SIFT.
+Blitz DFIR is an evidence-driven investigative analysis pipeline that orchestrates forensic tools, correlates findings, preserves uncertainty, and produces structured reports for digital forensics and incident response.

 In plain words: